emilyqi01/Birds_locates_shiny_app/README.md

 ```

 ## Running the App
-Your passage is mostly correct, but I'll suggest a few grammatical improvements:
 To run the app locally, open the app directory in RStudio and open either the server or the ui R script, then click the 'Run App' button.
 Alternatively, navigate to the app directory in the terminal and start R with the following command:

 ```R
 R -e "shiny::runApp()"
 ```
 You can also directly view the app through link().